c-meyer/AMfe/CONTRIBUTING.md

 - [ ] Check if your code is PEP8 conform.
 Most IDEs have settings that can help you checking this.
 - [ ] Check if your new code has a docstring following the numpydoc conventions
 - [ ] Check if your function's docstring is added in the docs (reference API docs)
-- [ ] If it is a new function, tag with .. versionadded::X.Y.Z with X.Y.Z the version number of the next release which can be found in setup.py
+- [ ] If it is a new function, tag with .. versionadded::X.Y.Z with X.Y.Z the version number of the next release.
 - [ ] Add your name with a comment what you have fixed in the THANKS.txt (This is voluntary, but really desired to give every author credit)
 - [ ] Add a release-note in the X.Y.Z-notes.txt (in docs/release where X.X.X stands for the next released version)
 - [ ] If it is a new major function, perhaps add a tutorial/example etc. in the main documentation
 - [ ] Check that the code you use is BSD license compatible!
 If it is your own code, note that you accept the BSD license conditions
-- [ ] If you used compiled code or a package from a private repo, is it correctly introduced in setup.py?
+- [ ] If you used compiled code or a package from a private repo, is it correctly introduced in meson.build files?

-Afterwards you can ask a reviewer to review your code.
-Afterwards, the maintainer (currently Christian Meyer) decides over the final merge.
+Afterwards, you can ask a reviewer to review your code.
+The maintainer (currently Christian Meyer) decides over the final merge.

 New Features